nppackages-replication/CJM_2024_JOE/README.md

 https://nppackages.github.io/replication

-## Empirical Application: Head Start Data
+## Empirical Application: JTPA Data

 - Source: Abadie, Angrist and Imbens (2002): [Instrumental Variables Estimates of the Effect of Subsidized Training on the Quantiles of Trainee Earnings](https://doi.org/10.1111/1468-0262.00270), _Econometrica_ 70(1): 91-117.